|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This fluffy boiled frosting—sometimes called white mountain frosting for its mountainous white peaks—is an easy and somewhat less sweet frosting than the typical butter and confectioner's sugar icing.
+This fluffy boiled frosting—sometimes called white mountain frosting for its mountainous white peaks—is a lighter, less rich frosting than the typical butter and confectioner's sugar icing.
+The flavor and texture is similar to marshmallow fluff.

 We've always loved this frosting on an angel food cake.
-It would be wonderful on just about any cake or cupcakes; think of it as a blank slate.
+It would be wonderful on just about any cake or cupcakes; think of it as a blank slate and add food coloring or different extracts to give it your own spin.
+This recipe makes enough to frost an angel food cake, two-layer cake, 9x13 cake, or about 12 cupcakes.